phalcon/documentation/docs/api/phalcon_db.md

 ```

 MySQL does not support the SQL-standard `ON CONFLICT DO UPDATE`
 upsert syntax - it has its own `INSERT ...
-ON DUPLICATE KEY UPDATE`
+ON DUPLICATE KEY UPDATE`.
-which requires PHQL grammar work (deferred).
-The base helper is
-overridden here to throw, preventing accidental emission of invalid
-SQL on MySQL connections.

 #### `sharedLock()` { #dbdialectmysql-sharedlock }